oxsecurity/megalinter/docs/descriptors/clojure_clj_kondo.md

   --fail-level <level>: minimum severity for exit with error code.
 Supported values:
     warning, error.
 The default level if unspecified is warning.

+  --report-level <level>: minimum severity for which to report.
+Supported values:
+    info, warning, error.
+The default level if unspecified is info.

   --debug: print debug information.